-Though Lee-Hesh are the most famous and decorated doubles tennis pair from India, they have never won an Olympic medal (though Leander won an individual bronze in 1996).
+Though Lee-Hesh is the most famous and decorated doubles tennis pair from India, they have never won an Olympic medal (though Leander won an individual bronze in 1996).
 The closest they came was in Athens 2004, where they lost in a nail-biting Bronze medal match against the Croatian pair of Mario Ancic and Ivan Ljubicic.

-The scoreline of 6-7, 6-4, 14-16 itself suggests how tense the match was, even more so for those who watched it live.
+The scoreline of 6-7, 6-4, and 14-16 itself suggests how tense the match was, even more so for those who watched it live.
 Though they were seeded fifth, they lost in the semis to the unseeded German pair of Kiefer and Schuttler.
 In the Bronze match too they were the favourites but just could not hold their nerves in the end.

 Joydeep was one of the unheralded names from the Indian shooting team going into London Olympics 2012, in a squad that boasted of Abhinav Bindra, Gagan Narang, and Ronjan Sodhi.
 Nevertheless, he came into the national limelight when he finished a creditable fourth, despite no hype.